spatie/sheets/README.md

 ### Features

-- Allows any document format (by default markdown files with front matter)
+- Allows any document format (by default Markdown files with front matter)
 - Stores your content wherever you want (uses Laravel's filesystem component)
 - Keeps multiple collections of content (e.g. posts, pages, etc.)
 - Casts your document contents to Eloquent-like classes with accessors